Search

 Let's say hypothetically that you decide to buy 10 shares of the mutual fund for $100.
 If the mutual fund's assets gain 10% ($1 per share) in value during the next year, your 10 shares would be worth $110 ($11 per share).

-People invest in mutual funds for a handful of reasons: to save time and money, to diversify their investment portfolio, to meet various financial goals and for the professional management.
+People invest in mutual funds for several reasons—to save time and money with a low-cost investment, to diversify their investment portfolio, to meet various financial goals and for the professional management.
+Here are five reasons to consider investing in them.

 Instead of buying individual stocks or bonds (and paying the costs yourself), you're pooling your money with hundreds or thousands of other investors at a time as part of a larger mutual fund.
 In this way, mutual funds provide significant economies of scale and reduce costs for everyday people who want to invest in the stock and bond markets.

-Instead of picking individual stocks, which can be risky and time-consuming, mutual funds give anyone the ability to buy lots of stocks and bonds all at once in a pre-selected package.
-Most people don't have the time, aptitude or inclination to be professional stock-pickers.
+Mutual funds give anyone the ability to buy lots of stocks and bonds all at once in a pre-selected package instead of picking individual stocks, which can be risky and time-consuming.
 Mutual funds help you buy into the financial markets without having to research individual companies, decide which stocks or bonds to buy or worry about when to sell.
-Investing in mutual funds helps you tune out the noise of the stock market's daily fluctuations so you can focus on your long-term financial future.
+Investing in mutual funds helps you tune out the noise of the stock market's daily fluctuations, so you can focus on your long-term financial future.

-Diversification is an investment strategy that helps you avoid losing your investment by spreading it out among various assets.
+Diversification is an investment strategy that can help minimize the chance of large losses by spreading it out among various assets.
 This strategy helps you put your investment in the best position to reach your goals by capitalizing on the upside of the stock and bond markets while managing risk.

 Mutual funds in particular can help you diversify your investments in a few different ways:

 • Owning varied stocks or bonds.
-Mutual funds allow you to invest in different categories of stocks, such as "growth" vs. "value," in companies of all sizes, in the U.S. or international markets, as well as in bonds from governments or corporations.
+Mutual funds allow you to invest in different categories of stocks, such as growth vs. value stocks, in companies of all sizes in the U.S. or international markets as well as in bonds from governments or corporations.

 Mutual funds are a great way to diversify your portfolio with a targeted, balanced percentage of stocks and bonds based on your risk tolerance and financial goals.
 You can even pick ones that do this automatically—target date mutual funds gradually adjust the percentages of stocks and bonds as the years go by.

-Another advantage of mutual funds is that they offer high liquidity, meaning, they are easy to sell at any time.
+Another advantage of mutual funds is that they offer high liquidity.
+That means they're easy to sell at any time.
 In case your financial plans change, or you need to convert some of your stock and bond investments to cash, owning mutual funds makes it easy to keep your money accessible.

-Mutual funds are professionally managed by experts who research companies, know the markets and are responsible for making the best-informed recommendations for where their clients should invest money.
-Think of a mutual fund as having your own built-in financial advisor who's on your side, managing your money and looking out for your long-term financial interests.
+Mutual funds are professionally managed by portfolio managers, experts who research companies, know the markets and are responsible for making the best-informed recommendations for where their clients should invest money.
+Think of a mutual fund as having a built-in financial advisor who's on your side, managing your money and looking out for your long-term financial interests.

-The bottom line is that no matter why you're investing, mutual funds can be a big part of your investment portfolio.
-Whether you're saving for retirement, saving for college or trying to make your money grow for other shorter-term financial goals, mutual funds with flexible mixes of stocks and bonds are available to help your money work harder for you.
+Whether you're saving for retirement, saving for college or trying to grow your money for short- or long-term financial goals, mutual funds with flexible mixes of stocks and bonds are available to help your money work harder for you.

-When choosing which mutual fund to invest in, one of the biggest choices to make is whether to go with active or passive management.
-Here's a comparison of the two.
+When choosing which mutual fund to invest in, one of the biggest decisions to make is whether to go with active or passive management.
+Here's how the two compare.

 Active management

-Actively managed mutual funds are run by professional money managers who take an "active" role in choosing stocks, bonds and other investments to allocate the fund's money.
+Actively managed mutual funds are run by professional money managers who are regularly involved in choosing stocks, bonds and other investments for the fund's money.
 With active management, your money is being invested by financial experts who are attempting to generate a return on your investment based on the fund's goals.
-For example, some funds might have a goal of maximizing growth (and might own a higher percentage of volatile stocks), while some funds might have a goal of generating income (and might own a high percentage of interest-paying bonds and cash).
+For example, some funds might have a goal of maximizing growth (and might own a higher percentage of volatile stocks) while some funds might have a goal of generating income (and might own a high percentage of interest-paying bonds and cash).

 • Advantages of active management: You might earn a higher return on investment than you would gain from owning a simple index fund.

-• Drawbacks of active management: It is hard for most professional money managers to beat the market for many years in a row.
+• Drawbacks of active management: It is hard for most professional money managers to beat the market for many years in a row, and actively managed funds are generally more expensive than passively managed or index funds.

 Passive management